Skip to main content

 Robert Griffin III

 I was disappointed with Ted Kluck’s biography of Robert Griffin III.
 It is a Thomas Nelson book, sold in Christian bookstores, and is sub-titled “Athlete.
 Leader.
 Believer.”
 But there was very little Christian content in the book, and the author seemingly praises RG3 for keeping his faith to himself (calling him “a refreshing change from the nonstop evangelism of the Tebow brand”), and the book even contained a curse word.* I chose this book as a football fan who knows little about RG3 as a person, and after reading it I still know little about the person.
 It became evident that the author has never spoken to the quarterback, which leaves a biography like this lacking.
 When talking about Griffin’s decision to play football at Baylor, he says, “We may never know why he chose Baylor.”
 I’d bet that we could know if someone asked him.
 I’d also bet that this information is available if the author did some looking.
-It’s hard to believe that he would never be asked abou
+It’s hard to believe that he would never be asked about how he chose

 Interview with Anita Carman from Inspire Women